Backyard AI Logo

 Scroll down within Character settings to Lorebooks.
 Click New Item which will bring up a Keyword / Value pair.
 Enter as many associated keywords as you like (eg. home, house, pad) and then the associated entry.
 Then, save your changes and you are ready.

-• Lore keywords are not case sensitive, so “Den” would match with “den”, or “dEN”.
+Lore keywords are case insensitive, so “Den” would match with “den”, “dEN” "DEN", etc.

-• Keywords can be multiple words, but the full string must be matched exactly to trigger a lore insertion.
-For example, a keyword of “the den” will not be triggered by “hidden” in the chat history, because it does not contain the full keyword.
+Keywords can be multiple words, but the full string must be matched exactly to trigger a lore insertion.

 Start Guide